Periclase/Periclase.github.io/README.md

-# SmartFractyl.github.io
+# About
-Repository for my personal website.
+Repository for my personal website which can be found [here](http://smartfractyl.github.io/ "Website!").